Probability Metrics for Tropical Spaces of Different Dimensions: Background and Preliminaries

 \section{Background and Preliminaries}

-In this section, we present the setting of our work as well as overview the approach to map between probability distributions of different dimensions in the Euclidean case, which we will closely follow in our work.
+In this section, we present the tropical setting of our work, the Wasserstein distance definition, and an overview of the approach for mapping between probability distributions of different dimensions in the Euclidean case, which we will closely follow in our work.

-\paragraph{Notation.} Throughout this manuscript, we use the notation $[n] := \{1,2,\ldots,n\}$.
+\emph{Notation.} Throughout this manuscript, we use the notation $[n] := \{1,2,\ldots,n\}$.